ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 # Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control

 <p>Colchester Tornado T8MS EXPERIMENTAL with fanuc 18i-TB control (Customized...
-Expect to have some bugs...)<p>
+Expect to have some bugs and to be a spaghetti mess...)<p>
 <p>In the EXPERIMENTAL file has also comments<p>
 <p>Example: //Changed something bla bla bla -AHF<p>
 <p>You will easily find the differences in the code if you use Visual Studio Code or something else to compare with the one on the internet.<p>